tsduck/tsduck/README.md

 The primary target architectures are Intel x86_64 and Arm64 but TSDuck is regularly built and tested on x86, Arm32, RISC-V, PowerPC or IBM s390x.
-See the [building section](https://tsduck.io/docs/tsduck-dev.html#building) in the developer's guide for more details.
+See the [building section](https://tsduck.io/docs/tsduck-dev.html#building) in the developer guide for more details.

 ### Download